...featuring 39240 machines :

 * Prizes - Unlike in the original game, where you had to eat dots and collect the prizes for bonus points, you must eat all of prizes to complete the stage.
 The maze contains 31 prizes in all.

-* Bonus Star - Once Pac-Man has eaten roughly half of the prizes in the maze, a bonus star will appear with one picture to the left, and a rapidly changing picture to the right.
+* Bonus Star - Once Pac-Man has eaten a total of 15 items in the maze (including power pills and super pills, but not including keys), a bonus star will appear with one picture to the left, and a rapidly changing picture to the right.
 Eat the star for bonus points, or try to eat the star when the pictures match for an even higher bonus.
-Try to eat the star when the pictures on either side match and are the same as the current stage's main prize (for example, apples in Stage 1) to score the maximum possilbe bonus points.
+Try to eat the star when the pictures on either side match and are the same as the current stage's main prize (for example, apples in Stage 1) to score the maximum possible bonus points.

 * Tunnel - By going through one end of the tunnel, Pac-Man and the ghosts can cross over to the other side of the screen.
 Any ghost who goes through the tunnel will move at half speed.
 This speed decrease also occurs under the ghost pen now.